deanwampler/spark-scala-tutorial/README.markdown

 Okay, with that out of the way, let's walk through the implementation of `WordCount3`, in sections:

 ```
-package com.typesafe.sparkworkshop
-import com.typesafe.sparkworkshop.util.{CommandLineOptions, Timestamp}
+import com.typesafe.sparkworkshop.util.{CommandLineOptions, FileUtil}
 import org.apache.spark.SparkContext
 import org.apache.spark.SparkContext._
 ```

-As before, but with our new `CommandLineOptions` and `Timestamp` utilities.
-(Note how Scala provides a concise syntax for selectively importing a few types in a package.)
+As before, but with our new `CommandLineOptions` utilities added.

 ```
 object WordCount3 {